pdidev/pdi/CONTRIBUTING.md

 ## C++ coding conventions

+The auto keyword should be used for types as `auto&&` and only in one of the following cases:
+* in iterations either in range based for or to refer to iterators
+* to store objects that can not be typed otherwise (e.g. lambdas)
+* to store the result of an expression specifically specifying the type of the generated value (e.g. a new expression)

 Naming:
 * class names *must* begin with an upper case letter and use underscore to separate words